 I began my digital art career in 1986 and got online in 1989.
 During this time, I combined my physical art with digital art.
 My first digital creative piece was the “Creation of Angels,” an eight-piece series dedicated to the memory of my brother Tony who died of HIV in 1990.
 Creation of Angels was featured in the up-and-coming artists show held in New Haven, Connecticut, in 1992.
 “She Heard the Words of Angels,” a piece from the Creation of Angels, was published in 1994 in “Becoming a Computer Artist” by Chad Little, SAMS publishing.
 In 1997, I turned the Creation of Angels eight-piece series into a web poem for the “Day Without Art.”

 My second digital creation was a one-woman opera called dChurch.
 I created the blog, wrote the journals, designed the animated pieces, and included video and audio for dChurch in 1996.
 By mid-1998, dChurch was viewed by millions monthly. dChurch was celebrated in a group show at Pratt Institute in 1998.
 However, the virtual persona, known as dChurch, created controversy and overexposed too much.
-In 1999, I was politely advised to retire the much-beloved commedia dell’arte.
-I still own the URL dhurch.com.
+In 1999, I was politely advised to retire from the much-beloved commedia dell’arte.
+I still own the URL dchurch.com.
 I am creating a piece to memorialize dChurch.

 I began my passion for creativity as a traditional artist from 1982-1986.
 I explored the fragmentation of humanity.
 I had fourteen showings across the US.
 My art was mixed media large-scale formats and 3D models using found objects, acrylic paint, cardboard, and whatever I found on the streets of Manhattan.